Grow Summersweet Clethra as a Wet Soil Garden Solution

 - Sun Requirements – Sun, Part-Sun – Garden Zones 4-9

-Summersweet clethra grows best in a fertile, well-drained, moist soil with full sun to part-shade exposure.
+Summersweet clethra grows best in fertile, well-drained, moist soil with full sun to part shade exposure.
 Amend soil with organic matter to improve it or consider raised beds if your site lacks drainage.
-Plant it in the spring by digging a hole in a well-drained planting area that is the same depth of the rootball and twice as wide.
+Plant it in the spring by digging a hole in a well-drained planting area that is the same depth as the rootball and twice as wide.
 Place the top of the rootball so that is level with the ground.

 Tips on How to Grow Summersweet Clethra or Clethra alnifolia –